liz-areizaga/journaljams/README.md

 - User can change their password

 #### User Authentication and Authorization:
-- User can Sign Up with Dual Factor Authentication
+- User can Sign Up with Dual Factor Authentication by email confirmation
 - User must log in with valid email and password

 #### Rating and Commenting: